 - Make sure it looks appealing and spot on.

-How to stage your store prior to a photoshoot
+How to stage your store before a photoshoot

-Most brands would use their planogram or merchandise designer prior we start to work.
+Most brands would use their planogram or merchandise designer prior we starting to work.

-It’s important to remove any “sale” or seasonal branding in order to give the pictures immortality, no matter when people will see the iamge it will be up to date.
+It’s important to remove any “sale” or seasonal branding to give the pictures immortality, no matter when people will see the image it will be up to date.

-To save the valuable time of the professional and most importantly you prior to the photoshoot it’s important to go through the store and make sure everything front to end is organized and impeccable.
+To save the valuable time of the professional and most importantly you before the photoshoot it’s important to go through the store and make sure everything front to end is organized and impeccable.